zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The stored time is 0 if the announcement request was rejected, else the time in seconds that the announcement will be stored for.
-Unix time is included only if the announcement request was accepted, and is then the external unix time of the sender at the time that the packet is constructed, adjusted by the synchronisation offset of the sender (see [Clock synchronisation]).
+Unix time is included only if the announcement request was accepted, and is then the unix time of the sender at the time that the packet is constructed, adjusted by the synchronisation offset of the sender (see [Clock synchronisation]).

 ### Storing announcements
-Memory permitting, a DHT node should accept any Store Announcement request and store the announcement indexed by the announcement public key with the lifetime requested up to a maximum of 900 seconds, and then respond with it to any valid Data Retrieve request for it within its lifetime.
+Memory permitting, a DHT node should accept any valid Store Announcement request and store the announcement indexed by the announcement public key with the lifetime requested up to a maximum of 900 seconds, and then respond with it to any valid Data Retrieve request for it within its lifetime.
 After the lifetime has expired, the data should be deleted.
 A reannouncement with the hash of an undeleted announcement may extend the lifetime of the announcement to up to 900 seconds.
 A reannouncement with an incorrect hash should lead to the announcement being immediately deleted.

 When choosing what to store within given storage constraints, a node should prefer to store those announcements with public keys closest to the node's DHT